 Sounds outrageous, considering that WordPress is a free platform, huh?
 More than 70 million users have taken advantage of this to date, by building their blogs and sites on WordPress.
 If you want to stand out in this motley squad, you might want to make a few strategic investments in design, interface, usability, and so on.

-The only free solution to this problem is to become your own WordPress developer—to build financial independence (at least in terms of plugin development).
+The only free solution to this problem is to become your own dedicated WordPress developer —to build financial independence (at least in terms of plugin development).

 Living with constant updates